sceiiya/baselisk/README.md

 ---

 **Note**: This is a prototype that simulates blockchain game mechanics.
 The backend uses in-memory storage and won't persist across serverless function instances on Vercel.

+### Special Thanks to Tomeku, Base PH, Base PH NCR Regional for conducting Base Build and giving us awareness and teaching us on how to deploy a mini app project in Farcaster